holochain/holochain-client-rust/README.md

-# Conductor Api - Rust
+# Conductor Client - Rust

 Types and bindings to connect easily to a running Holochain conductor, from Rust.